 Customs prohibits Belarusian citizens from leaving the territory, as well as foreigners who have received a residence permit.

 Travel is allowed only for reasons confirmed by a notary.
 That is, those citizens who can present documents or a visa to leave.
-Foreign citizens can freely leave the territory of the country after the expiration of the period of self-isolation.
+Foreign citizens can freely leave the territory of the country.

 Crossing the border at air checkpoints